oracle-samples/oci-data-science-ai-samples/distributed_training/llama2/README.md

 ### ADS Python API

 As we mention you could also run the distributed fine-tuning process directly via the ADS Python API.
 Here the examples for fine-tuning full parameters of the [7B model](https://huggingface.co/meta-llama/Llama-2-7b-hf) using [FSDP](https://engineering.fb.com/2021/07/15/open-source/fsdp/).
+Notice that in the following example we used `--dist_checkpoint_root_folder` and `--dist_checkpoint_folder` as those are required when only FSDP fine-tuning process is executed.

 ```python
 from ads.jobs import Job, DataScienceJob, PyTorchDistributedRuntime